jqPlot/jqPlot/README.txt

 Basic Usage Instructions:

-jqPlot requires jQuery (tested with 1.3.2 or better). jQuery 1.3.2 is included in the distribution.
+jqPlot requires jQuery (1.4+ required for certain features). jQuery 1.4.1 is included in the distribution.
 To use jqPlot include jQuery, the jqPlot jQuery plugin, the jqPlot css file and optionally the excanvas script for IE support in your web page...